ak-shanith/cv-junkie/README.md

 ## Introduction

-CV-JUNKIE is a tool that helps you analyze CVs against Job Descriptions and get a detailed report.
-Developed using OpenAI's GPT-4o, CV-JUNKIE is a powerful tool that can help you analyze CVs and Job Descriptions in a matter of seconds.
+CV-JUNKIE is a tool that helps you analyze CVs against Job Descriptions and get detailed reports.
+CV-JUNKIE is a simple tool that can help you analyze CVs and Job Descriptions in a matter of seconds.

 It uses GPTs to generate a detailed report that includes the following:
 - Match Percentage